aianta/AutoWiSE/README.md

 Larger events such as the WiSER summer BBQ, industry mixers, and anniversary galas require many helping hands to go smoothly.
-Additionally, volunteering at these events provides an excellent opportunity for interested individuals to learn more about WiSER, get involved and even join the executive committee.
+Additionally, volunteering at these events provides an excellent opportunity for interested individuals to learn more about WiSER and get involved.
 To this end WiSER maintains a pool of individuals who have indicated that they are interested in helping out with the logistics of WiSER events.
 This software automates the recruitment of volunteers from this pool for upcoming WiSER events.